The Ebb and Flow of Healing

 To be married to someone for so long that doesn’t want you anymore is so freaking hard.

 I am still living in this place, and as time passes, it does get easier.
 The flow is longer, and the ebb is shorter now.
 I don't stay in confusion for long, and God always finds a way to show me clarity.
 I am so grateful for that, and I oftentimes find myself praying for that.
-When I sink into this place, I have found it to be quite helpful for me.
+When I sink into this place, I have found it to be quite helpful.

 Prayer: